JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

           └── main.yml
 ```

-#### `ssh_key_copy` Role
+#### ⭕ `ssh_key_copy` Role

-Let's start in the same place as above by creating a role based off of `ssh-key-setup.yml`.
-First, we need to make the directories for our role:
+To demonstrate, I'll start in the same place as above by creating a role based off of `ssh-key-setup.yml`.
+First, I need to make the directories for the role:

 ```
 # Create all the directories for roles
 mkdir -p ansible/roles/ssh_key_copy/{tasks,handlers,templates,files,vars,defaults,meta}
 ```

-From the playbook, we need to move the tasks over to `ansible/roles/ssh_key_copy/tasks/main.yml`:
+The tasks from the playbook should be moved over to `ansible/roles/ssh_key_copy/tasks/main.yml`:

 ```
 ---